Temple of Abydos: Egypt’s Sacred Site and Pilgrimage Destination

 This shows that Seti I wanted to unite the worship of many gods in one sacred space.

-Behind the main temple is one of the most mysterious structures in Egypt: the Osireion.
-This underground building is made of massive granite blocks.
-Many scholars believe it was built as a cenotaph, or symbolic tomb, for Osiris.
+Behind the main temple is one of the most mysterious structures in Egypt: the Osireion (or Osireon).
+This vast underground temple is built 40 feet below ground level and is constructed of massive granite blocks, some weighing as much as 60 tons.

-Visitors today cannot always enter the Osireion, but it remains one of the most fascinating parts of Abydos.
+Visitors today cannot always enter the Osireion due to groundwater issues, but it remains one of the most fascinating and spiritually charged parts of Abydos.
+Its presence adds a layer of profound depth to the entire temple complex.

 The Abydos King List: A Record of Pharaohs